personium/legacy-docs/en/server-operator/setup_virtual_image.md

       * Default value is a virtual network (10.0.2.0) dedicated to VirtualBox.
       * NAT setting is unnecessary, if it is used only via virtual network.

+1. Please select the imported virtual image and start it.

 #### Confirm Personium

 Virtual server account information